Mugdhashrivastava/chai-aur-react/Theory.md

 ## video 4
+original library creation
+exploration lession

 props means properties.
 It is basically an object with all the properties is in as key value pair

+run the project using go live of html not the terminal

+- shift + option + arrow = replicates the line down
+- cd .. gets you out of the file one level

+## video 5 Why do we need hooks??

+created vite app vite viadd=
+    npm create vite@latest
+    cd 02counter
+    npm intsall
+    nom run dev

+Go to app.jsx clear pre existing div and write the code that you wanna write in empty <></>

+in 02counter app i , Mugdha Shrivastava has created